 Tips & Recipes for Thanksgiving Success Sharing a table with family and friends in celebration of tradition and great food is what makes Thanksgiving my favorite holiday, and I know I’m not the only one.
 Thanksgiving is about our cultural demonstration of collective thanks, expressed by a delicious meal…followed by football.
 Hosting the biggest feast… Read More →

-Roasted, fried, grilled, stuffed, smoked or braised—which cooking technique will you choose?
+Roasted, fried, grilled, stuffed, smoked or braised—which turkey cooking technique will you choose?
 There are many options when it comes to preparing your Thanksgiving centerpiece.
 For the traditionalist, check out my tips for brining and roasting a whole turkey in the oven.
-Those with only a few mouths to feed should try a stuffed turkey breast.
-If… Read More →
+Those with only a few mouths to feed should try a stuffed turkey breast.… Read More →

 Juicy Fried Turkey with Crispy Skin By Andrew Zimmern I love fried turkey, but frying the whole bird isn’t a good idea.
 It’s dangerous, the outside gets overcooked before the inside is tender and the lengthy frying time means the turkey absorbs too much oil.
 I suggest you break down a turkey into its pieces, using… Read More →

 A Foolproof Braised Turkey Smothered in Creamy Gravy By Andrew Zimmern There are many different solutions to the age-old conundrum of how to cook a turkey evenly and successfully.
 To me, breaking it down into its pieces is the most foolproof and flexible approach.
 Braising the turkey pieces in wine and aromatics results in a flavorful… Read More →